Sleeping rough on a London street is something that many of our young people here at City YMCA London have experienced first-hand.

 To raise funds you can:

-We are holding the event in March 2018 from 8pm to 7am the next day.
+We are holding the event on Thursday 16th March 2017 from 8pm to 7am the next day.
 For London participants it’s felt that a weekday night is more preferential than eating into the weekend on a Friday.

 Old Spitalfields Market